-The cd command is used to change the current working directory in Bash.
-By default, it will move you to your home directory with cd ~.
+The cd command is used to change the current working directory.

 When using the cd command with arguments, you can use either absolute paths or relative paths as arguments for the command.